Do you remember the first time you stared at a piecewise function and thought, “What on earth does this even mean?Practically speaking, ”

 6️⃣ Create a “master‑check” sheet

 Before you hand in the worksheet, copy the entire answer key onto a single sheet of paper in the same order as the questions.
 When you reach the bottom, you’ll see at a glance whether any item was missed or flagged for review.
-Then, as you finish each problem, put a quick tick next to the corresponding entry on the master‑check.
+Which means then, as you finish each problem, put a quick tick next to the corresponding entry on the master‑check.
 This extra audit step catches the occasional slip‑up that even the most careful student makes—like writing “‑3” instead of “‑3 / 2” when simplifying a fraction.

 7️⃣ Link the algebra to the graph